cameronmore/portfolio/README.md

 ### 5. Neural Network Linear Regression (PyTorch)

-Although there are much better tools out there to generate linear regression algorithms, I tried my hand at making one using PyTorch.
+Although there are much better functions out there to generate linear regression algorithms, I tried my hand at making one using PyTorch.

 ### 6. Unconscious Extension of the Mental Functioning Ontology (Ontology Engineering)